 Street style includes also three models: SRPD81K1, SRPD83K1 and SRPD79K1 (Japanese model marked: SBSA025).
-All three models feature black nylon (Nato) strap, black bezel and dial.
+All three models feature black nylon (Nato) watch bands, black bezel and dial.
 What separates the black one, SRPD79K1, from the rest two models is that it's incredibly cool by being all super black, while others have red and blue marks, respectively.

 This style covers 6 different models, but includes 9 watches into its collection.
 Models SRPD75K1 (SBSA019 being Japanese model), SRPD69K1 and SRPD67K1 have only one version in these theme and can be seen below.
-All three models include mesh watch strap, but have differently colored bezels and dials.
+All three models include mesh watch bands, but have differently colored bezels and dials.

-Besides being represented in the Specialist style, model SRPD65K2 has another variant here, with black silicone strap, pictured below.
+Besides being represented in the Specialist style, model SRPD65K2 has another variant here, with black silicone watch strap, pictured below.